 Learn how to reset your Pantheon Website Management Platform dashboard passwords.

-If you need to reset your Pantheon Dashboard user password, visit this page and follow the instructions.
+If you need to reset your Pantheon Dashboard user password,logout and visit this page and follow the instructions.

 Drupal Site User Login